Risk Management

 Health & Safety

-Risk of incidents/accidents due to unsafe behaviors or conditions, which may cause health consequences for workers and/or problems in production processes.
+Risk of accidents due to unsafe behaviour or conditions, which may cause consequences on the health of workers and/or problems in production processes.

 Impacts: